-- If one partner has HPV then the other partner is likely to have been exposed to the infection. - · You do not need to change your intimate sexual contact. - Partners with a cervix should continue to have regular cervical (PAP) screening as usual.
+- If one partner has HPV then the other partner is likely to have been exposed to the infection. - You do not need to change your intimate sexual contact.

+Partners with a cervix, inclusive of those who identify as men (transmen), should continue to have regular cervical (PAP) screening as usual.